BENEFITS OF PRECISION CUT FILM

 - IMRT Phantoms, Model 002 Series

-For schematics and orientation directions of films cut for these products, please see page 2.
+For schematics and orientation directions of films cut for these products, please see page 2 of datasheet.
 Additional film configurations can be cut on a custom basis.
-Please contact CIRS for more information.

 USE OF FILM